 MASTERPLAN RIJNHAVEN ROTTERDAM

-In, on and along the Rijnhaven with its historic quays, industrial monuments and views, this creates an attractive urban area that will continue to put Rotterdam on the map as a 21st century metropolis.
+In, on, and around the Rijnhaven with its historic quays, industrial monuments and expansive city views a new urban area will be developed, putting Rotterdam further on the map as a 21st century metropolis.
 A wide esplanade with urban functions and special high-rise projects will soon be adjacent to a large-scale city park that adds a pleasant green quality to the harbor basin.
 This new urban park, located at the beginning of the Rijnhaven, will become an attractive public area with a permanent town beach and an educational ‘tidal park’.
 With its unique location, size, and special character, the Rijnhaven offers the opportunity to create a unique combination of city and park.

 Rotterdam, the Netherlands